 ⤬ Rescheduling and Cancellation Policy

-You can cancel your session for free until two weeks before the appointment; after that, there is a cancellation fee of 1200 SEK.
-You can reschedule for free until two days before the appointment; after that, there is a rescheduling fee of 1200 SEK.
-If you fail to show up without prior notice, you will be charged 3600 SEK for the full session.
+You can cancel your session for free until two weeks before the appointment; after that, there is a cancellation fee of 2400 SEK.
+You can reschedule for free until two days before the appointment; after that, there is a rescheduling fee of 2400 SEK.
+If you fail to show up without prior notice, you will be charged price for the full session.